 - Member of the A.G.
 Leventis Foundation Scholars Association

-Theoretical Syntax, Syntax interfaces to Phonology and Semantics, Generative Approaches to the Acquisition of Syntactic Structures, Language Evolution.
+Theoretical Syntax, Syntax interfaces to Phonology and Semantics, Generative Approaches to Language Acquisition, Language Delay, Multilingualism.

 Roles and Responsibilities (including past roles and responsibilities)